 Understanding personal finance

-Personal finance might seem intimidating at first, but at its core, it’s simply about making intentional choices with your money to support your needs, dreams, and peace of mind.
+Personal finance might seem intimidating at first, but at its core, it’s simply about making intentional choices with your money to support your needs and dreams.

 Why is personal finance so vital?